3kh0/ext-remover/README.md

 Unfixable restriction of cryptohome.
 See the writeup for more information

 Why is my Chromebook "Missing or damaged?"
 After installing E-Halcyon, you won't be able to boot Chrome OS normally.
-You'll have to keep the usb around to jumpstart the booting process
+You'll have to keep the USB around to jumpstart the booting process

 Where do I report bugs?
 The RecoMod GitHub